Yellow fever is a viral infection spread by mosquitoes.

 It is important to tell your provider if you have traveled to areas where the disease is known to thrive.
 Blood tests can confirm the diagnosis.

 There is no specific treatment for yellow fever.
-Treatment for symptoms can include:
+Treatment is supportive and focuses on:

 - Blood products for severe bleeding